Chugai Group Human Rights Initiatives

 Human Rights Initiatives in Supply Chain

-As part of our commitment to respect human rights of our business partners, we are affiliated with the Pharmaceutical Supply Chain Initiative (PSCI), a non-profit organization comprised of global pharmaceutical companies, and have formulated Chugai Group Supplier Code of Conduct, which sets forth the rules of conduct that Chugai Group wants our business partners to respect and comply with.
-When we enter into an agreement with a new business partner, we ask them to submit a written agreement explaining the purpose and outline of the agreement.
+As part of our commitment to respecting human rights of our business partners, we are affiliated with the Pharmaceutical Supply Chain Initiative (PSCI), a non-profit organization comprised of global pharmaceutical companies, and have formulated “Chugai Group Supplier Code of Conduct”, which sets forth the matters that Chugai Group expects its business partners to respect and comply with.
+When entering into an agreement with a new business partner, we explain the purpose and outline of the Code, and require the business partners to submit a letter of agreement on the Code.

 In addition, we conduct audits of important business partners, require them to present corrective plans for any identified findings, and conduct regular monitoring.